Twenty88

-rapper Big Sean and R&B singer-songwriter Jhené Aiko).
-It was released on April 1, 2016, by Def Jam Recordings with licensing to GOOD Music and ARTium Recordings.
-The album features guest appearances from the R&B group K-Ci & JoJo, and recording artist and producer Detail.
-This project includes production from Detail, KeY Wane, Tommy Brown, Sidney Swift, Cam O'bi, Steve Lacy, Flippa and Jproof.
-The album peaked at number five on the Billboard 200.
+rapper Big Sean and R&B singer-songwriter Jhené Aiko.
+It was released on April 1, 2016, by Def Jam Recordings, in a joint venture with both artists' imprint labels, GOOD Music and ARTium Recordings.
+The album features guest appearances from American R&B group K-Ci & JoJo and record producer Detail.
+Production was handled by Detail himself, as well as KeY Wane, Tommy Brown, Sidney Swift, Cam O'bi, Steve Lacy, Flippa and Jproof.

+Twenty88 peaked at number five on the Billboard 200 and saw generally positive reviews from music critics and fans of both artists.

 On September 17, 2020, Big Sean revealed that a sequel album is "in the works".
 A track attributed to the project appeared on Sean's fifth album, Detroit 2 (2020).

 Background

 On March 28, 2016, Big Sean and Jhené Aiko announced that they were forming a duo, called Twenty88.
 The Los Angeles singer and the Detroit rapper previously collaborated on the songs "Beware" (with Lil Wayne) from Sean's second album Hall of Fame (2013), as well as "I Know" from Sean's third album Dark Sky Paradise (2015).
 According to a press release from Tidal, the album tells the story of the highs and lows of a relationship, with insights into conflict, memories, love, and sex.

 On March 29, Sean and Aiko appeared together on the cover of Flaunt to promote the album, Twenty88.
 For the cover story, they talked about the origin of the duo Twenty88, and their vision for the album.
 Aiko stated: "Music now doesn't really cater to the feelings of a real relationship.
 It's all about trapping and bragging.
 I feel like this project is something that's needed right now.
 Especially a whole project is just good for people to see.
 That duality is a perfect combination.
 It's a 70's aesthetic, but we're in the future."
 They drew from various influences: Blaxploitation films, James Bond, as well as Ex Machina.

 In 2020, Sean talked about how the labels did not back the project despite the chemistry with Aiko and already popular songs they had together.
 Tidal essentially provided the backing for the project so that Sean and Aiko would not pay for it themselves.